SwishersSweets/dotfiles/README.md

-##My config
+My config

-"config" is stuff from my .config file
+config is stuff from my .config file

 scripts are scripts that are used in my window managers configs (also includes my dwm and openbox opening script for sddm)